FAQ

 Is there C# support?

-Short answer, yes.
-While the addon is written in GDScript
+Yes, While the addon is written in GDScript

-Using the addon in C#
+users have access to and makes using the addon in C#

-Why was the addon written in GDScript
+Why was the addon made in GDScript

 instead of C#

-or C++
+/ C++

 ?